 Ultimately, Act 3 surfaces by paving the path for the most dramatic music.
 The climax is often followed by grandiose dialogues which sum up movie scenes while being non-specific to the movie plot.
 The trailer ends at the peak of the climax and the audiences are presented with the title card.

 Music has a very big role to play in film trailers as it helps in setting the mood for the entire movie.
 The best trailers effectively use audio for magnifying the impact of action sequences.
-You need to be especially cautious while choosing the music so that it carries a strong sense of rhythm with the main storyline.
+You need to be especially cautious while choosing and adding the music to the movie trailer so that it carries a strong sense of rhythm with the main storyline.

-You can give context to the onscreen footage by adding texts and voiceovers.
+You can give context to the onscreen footage by adding texts including adding subtitles for the voice over, 3D titles for the preview sequence, visual effetcs, release date, and some important information.
 But you need to be very careful about using this option.
 Excess usage can come off as very distracting and even make the trailer look very cheap.